emilhelgren/weatherman/README.md

 * orientation ✅
 * scale by Wp ✅
 * Time of year mask ✅
-* Fix the bugs 😅 values don't seem right

 ### Step 4x (expansion)
-Use the old DTU project to account for specific location shadows using height data
+Use the old DTU project to account for specific location shadows using height data.
+Tune the conversion factor to be something accurate.

 ### Step 5
 Setup a storage bucket on AWS to save plots and data in ✅